Skip to main content

 Volunteers removing micro-plastics during a Lake Michigan beach cleanup

-Unilever and Meijer CSR Video Case Study: Storytelling for Sustainability on Michigan Beaches
+Unilever and Meijer Beach Cleanup Video Case Study: CSR Storytelling on Michigan Beaches

-SALT partnered with WPP Unite to document the 2025 Unilever and Meijer Beach Cleanup across Grand Haven and Pere Marquette, capturing seven perspectives in a two-hour window and spotlighting a $10,000 grant to the Alliance for the Great Lakes.
+SALT partnered with WPP Unite to document the August 12, 2025 Unilever and Meijer Beach Cleanup across Grand Haven and Pere Marquette, turning a $10,000 grant and the removal of micro-plastics into a human CSR video case study with no corporate fluff.

 TL;DW